 After antibodies specific for SARS-Cov-2 were reported from WTD deer sampled in Michigan, Illinois, Pennsylvania, and New York (Chandler et al. 2021), several groups began testing free-ranging WTD populations for the presence of the virus.
 Collectively, these efforts have confirmed SARS-CoV-2 in wild WTD from 28 states and the District of Columbia.
 Some of these efforts have provided evidence of virus circulation within WTD populations (Hale et al. 2021; Kuchipudi et al. 2022; Marques et al. 2022; Pickering et al. 2022).
 Susceptibility, transmission, and surveillance results such as these are important first steps to better understand a new disease.
-While the risk of WTD spreading the virus to humans is considered to be low, the prevalence of SARS-CoV-2 in WTD populations over most of the US is still largely unknown.
+Currently, the risk of WTD spreading the virus to humans is low.

 Although humans currently represent the major reservoir for SARS-CoV-2 and the highest risk for human exposure, there are two potential transmission risk scenarios involving WTD that may be of concern to stakeholders and biologists: 1) humans acting as a source of infection to WTD and 2) SARS-CoV-2 infected WTD acting as a source for human infection.
-Evidence of transmission from humans to WTD appears valid, but the mechanisms are unknown.
-Conversely, results from a study under peer review (Pickering et al. 2022), describe a unique SARS-CoV-2 genetic sequence in WTD from Southwest Ontario, Canada and suggest possible transmission to a single person.
+Evidence of numerous transmission events from humans to WTD have been documented (Kuchipudi et al. 2022; McBride et al. 2023; Feng et al. 2023).
+Additionally, two studies have suggested that SARS-CoV-2 was transmitted from deer back to humans (Pickering et al. 2022; Feng et al. 2023).

-Enhanced transmission risk between humans and deer may occur in certain situations where people are in close contact with deer including wildlife research involving the capture and handling of wild deer, wildlife rehabilitation activities, exhibition settings, deer farming, and captive animal research.
+Increased transmission risk between humans and deer may occur in certain situations where people are in close contact with deer, including wildlife research involving the capture and handling of wild deer, wildlife rehabilitation activities, exhibition settings, deer farming, and captive animal research.
 Such circumstances represent situations where preventive measures should be emphasized.
 Resources listed at the end of this document provide additional guidance on risk mitigation strategies for such situations.

-Guidance on SARS-CoV-2 and Free-Ranging White-Tailed Deer Association of Fish & Wildlife Agencies Updated August 2022 The high prevalence of antibodies to SARS-CoV-2, the confirmation of the virus in some wild WTD populations, and the persistence of the Alpha and Delta variants after their replacement by Omega as the dominant lineage circulating in people, suggests that deer-to-deer transmission has occurred.
-At present, risk factors that may enhance such deer-to-deer transmission are not defined.
+Research has documented that spill-over of SARS-CoV-2 from humans to deer can result in sustained transmission within a deer population.
+Also, persistence of the Alpha, Gamma, and Delta variants in deer, after their replacement by Omicron as the dominant variant circulating in people, suggests that these variants can independently persist in deer.
+At present, risk factors that may enhance deer-to-deer transmission are not defined.

 The risk factors and mechanisms enabling human to deer, deer to deer, and potentially, deer to human transmission need to be defined.
-It may be possible that such risks are localized and preventable and may be dependent on continued human to WTD transmission.
+It may be that such risks are localized and preventable and may be dependent on continued human to WTD transmission.
 The potential for transmission between an infected human and free-ranging WTD can be reduced using the standard biosafety precautions (masks, hygiene) that are effective in lowering risk of SARS-CoV-2 transmission among humans.
+Preventing the transmission of SCV-2 from people to deer will reduce the risks to animal health, the potential transmission of the virus back to people, and the potential evolution of additional new variants of concern.

-We do not currently understand how wild deer are being exposed to SARS-CoV-2.
-Nor do we know how variants of concern may impact transmissibility among species, or the implications of viral mutation and evolution in deer resulting in new variants.
+We do not currently understand how wild deer are being exposed to SARS-CoV-2.; nor do we know how the variant may impact transmissibility among species, or the implications of viral mutation and evolution in deer resulting in new variants.
 Therefore, we recommend keeping domestic animals away from wildlife and wildlife carcasses as a precautionary measure.
 With both direct and indirect transmission pathways possible, reduction of SARS-CoV-2 infection in the human population through preventive measures including vaccination is the best defense against human to deer transmission.
 The CDC recommends that immunocompromised individuals have a COVID-19 plan, which includes staying current on SARS-CoV-2 vaccinations.